 10 Things To Know About Temporary Importation (TI) In Nigeria

-While it is common knowledge among experts and many industry stalwarts that the importation of project-bound equipment worth over $100,000 into the shores of Nigeria require Temporary Import Permit, the risk of not knowing when to apply for it, how to apply for it and above all the agent to engage to guarantee a hitch-free process remains a serious cause for concern.
+While it is common knowledge among experts and many industry stalwarts that the importation of project-bound equipment worth over $100,000 into the shores of Nigeria requires a Temporary Import Permit, the risk of not knowing when to apply for it, how to apply for it and above all the agent to engage to guarantee a hitch-free process remains a serious cause for concern.
 That is why engaging a freight forwarding agent who understands the intricacies of processing Temporary Import Permit and the A-Z of documentation requirements is key.

 Having said that, in the interest of those who know little or nothing about Temporary Importation as a subject or those who already know but do not want to be complacent, here are ten things you must know about Temporary Importation (TI) in Nigeria:

-What Can Be Temporarily Imported: Goods/equipment that can be temporarily imported include Oil rigs, vessels (ships), barges, heavy duty cranes, aircraft and other heavy-duty project equipment, whose values exceed $ 100,000.
+What Can Be Temporarily Imported: Goods/equipment that can be temporarily imported include Oil rigs, vessels (ships), barges, heavy-duty cranes, aircraft and other heavy-duty project equipment whose values exceed $ 100,000.

-Lease Agreement: Apart from documents like proforma invoice, equipment manual, registration certificates, covering letters, to Nigerian Customs and other statutory documents, Lease Agreement between the equipment owner and the Nigerian Importer must be submitted to Customs as well.
+Lease Agreement: Apart from documents like proforma invoices, equipment manual, registration certificates, covering letters, to Nigerian Customs and other statutory documents, Lease Agreement between the equipment owner and the Nigerian Importer must be submitted to Customs as well.
 The agreement specifies the lease period, the lease cost and the lease condition.

 Formal Application for Temporary Import Permit: This is where the importer, through its designated agent issues a formal application to the Comptroller General’s office in Abuja for approval.
 The application is considered in tandem with other requirements before an approval letter is sent to the importer or importer’s designated agent.